centreon/centreon-documentation/en/releases/lifecycle.md

 title: Products lifecycle policy
 ---

-Starting with Centreon version 18.10, Centreon will publish new releases of the Centreon solution at regular intervals, enabling the community, businesses and developers to plan their roadmaps with the guarantee of upstream visibility on the latest open source capabilities.
+Centreon has been publishing new releases of the Centreon solution at regular intervals since version 18.10, enabling the community, businesses and developers to plan their roadmaps with the guarantee of upstream visibility on the latest open source capabilities.

 ## Version number format: YY.MM

 Releases of Centreon are named according to the year and period of delivery.
-For example, Centreon 21.04 was released in spring 2020.
-All modules and components of the Centreon software suite use the same versions.
+For example, Centreon 21.04 was released in spring 2021.
+All modules and components of the Centreon software suite use the same version numbers.

 ## Release frequency

-Centreon’s action plan is to deliver two major releases per year.
-The first will occur in the spring while the second, will be in the fall.
-Between these two, Centreon will regularly deliver minor updates, including security/vulnerability fixes, bug fixes and enhancements to the software.
+Centreon delivers two releases per year.
+The first will occur in the spring and will be major (including new products or features as well as larger architecture changes), while the second will be in the fall and will be minor (including primarily enhancements and fixes to existing features).
+Between these two, Centreon will regularly deliver minor updates (versioned YY.MM.NN), including security/vulnerability fixes, bug fixes and enhancements to the software.

 ## Maintenance and security updates

 ### Until version 21.04

-Until version 21.04 (included), versions are supported for 18 months.
+Version 21.04 and prior versions have been supported for 18 months.
 The lifecycle of a version is divided into three phases:

 1. First phase: Bugs of all severity levels (minor, major, critical, blocker) and security issues are fixed according to their priority.